jtg21/UC-Berkeley-Jasper-2048AI/README.md

 The GUI will automatically pops up, and AI will start search.

+## Perfomance

+So far the AI is a bit inconsistant but I can win and attain a pretty high score.
+So far the largest tiles I have observed on one board state have been 2048, 1024, 512, and 256, and 128.
+So the AI near made it to 4096.
+From what I've observed, the AI occassionally makes some "bad" moves.
+In some games the moves are so unfavorable that the AI cannot recover and quickly loses.
+Much of the perfomance variablility is due to this unpredictable behavior.

 ## AI and Descision making

 My verision of 2048 has two playable version: AI and single player.
 The AI verision relies on an iteratively deepening minimax tree search inorder to find the best moves.